convisoappsec/conviso-docs/docs/integrations/checkmarx.md

 ### Status Mapping

-When moving issues from one status to another, the Conviso platform will communicate and mark the issues in Checkmarx according to the following mapping:
+When moving Vulnerabilities from one status to another, the Conviso platform will communicate and mark the Vulnerabilities in Checkmarx according to the following mapping:

 <div style={{display: 'ruby-text'}}>